 Type of Benefit Description of Benefit Сорау Birthing Center Services Covers birthing services provided by a licensed birthing center.
 None Services Rendered by a Certified Nurse Midwife Covers prenatal services and birthing services rendered in a licensed birthing center.
 None or Physician in a Licensed Birthing Center CHIP Perinate Newborn members: Covers services rendered to a newborn immediately following delivery.
-Durable Medical Equipment (DME), Prosthetic Devices and Disposable Medical Supplies \$20,000 twelve (12) month period limit for DME, prosthetics, devices and disposable medical supplies (diabetic supplies and equipment are not counted against this cap).
-Services include DME (equipment which can withstand repeated use and is primarily and customarily used to serve a medical purpose, generally is not useful to a person in the absence of illness, injury or disability, and is appropriate for use in the home), including devices and supplies that are medically necessary and necessary for one or more activities of daily living and appropriate to assist in the treatment of a medical condition, including: Copays do not apply. • Orthotic braces and orthotics.
-Dental devices.
-Prosthetic devices such as artificial eyes, limbs, braces and external breast prostheses. • Prosthetic eyeglasses and contact lenses for the management of severe ophthalmologic disease. • Hearing aids.
-Diagnosis-specific disposable medical supplies, including diagnosis-specific prescribed specialty formula and dietary supplements.
+Durable Medical Equipment (DME), Prosthetic Devices \$20,000 twelve (12) month period limit for DME prosthetics, devices and disposable medical supplies 5 and Disposable Medical Supplies

+(diabetic supplies and equipment are not counted against this cap).
+Services include DME (equipment which can withstand repeated use and is primarily and customarily used to serve a medical purpose, generally is not useful to a person in the absence of illness, injury or disability, and is appropriate for use in the home), including devices and supplies that are medically necessary and necessary for one or more activities of daily living and appropriate to assist in the treatment of a medical condition, including:

+- · Orthotic braces and orthotics. - Dental devices. - · Prosthetic devices such as artificial eyes, limbs, braces and external breast prostheses. - Prosthetic eyeglasses and contact lenses for the management of severe ophthalmologic disease. - Hearing aids. - Diagnosis-specific disposable medical supplies, including diagnosis-specific prescribed specialty formula and dietary supplements.

-Type of Benefit Description of Benefit Сорау Home and Community Health Services Services that are provided in the home and community, including, but not limited to: Copays do not apply. • Home infusion.
-Respiratory therapy. • Visits for private duty nursing (R.N., L.V.N.).
+Type of Benefit Description of Benefit Сорау Home and Community Health Services Services that are provided in the home and community, including, but not limited to: Copays do not apply.
+Home infusion.
+Respiratory therapy.
+Visits for private duty nursing (R.N., L.V.N.).
 Skilled nursing visits as defined for home health purposes (may include R.N. or L.V.N.).
 Home health aide when included as part of a plan of care during a period that skilled visits have been approved.
 Speech, physical and occupational therapies.
-Services are not intended to replace the child's caretaker or to provide relief for the caretaker.
-Skilled nursing visits are provided on an intermittent level and not intended to provide twenty-four (24) hour skilled nursing services.
-Services are not intended to replace twenty- four (24) hour inpatient or skilled nursing facility services.
-Inpatient Mental Health Services Mental health services, including for serious mental illness, furnished in a free-standing psychiatric hospital, psychiatric units of general acute care hospitals and state-operated facilities, including, but not limited to: Applicable level of inpatient copay applies.
-Neuropsychological and psychological testing.
-When inpatient psychiatric services are ordered by a court of competent jurisdiction under the provisions of Chapters 573 and 574 of the Texas Health and Safety Code, relating to court ordered commitments to psychiatric facilities, the court order serves as binding determination of medical necessity.
-Any modification or termination of services must be presented to the court with jurisdiction over the matter for determination.
-Does not require PCP referral.
+Services are not intended to replace the child's caretaker or to provide relief for the intermittent level and not intended to provide twenty-four (24) hour skilled nursing services.
+Services are not intended to replace twenty-four (24) hour inpatient or skilled nursing caretaker.